 When I separated healthcare from health insurance I continued to learn and focus on exponential simplicity and removing waste and administration.
 This led to a 7-step process to deliver affordable healthcare to our own employees.
 Each of the steps play a critical role, but when effectively executed together the sum of the seven steps delivers exponential results.

 Identifying chronic and acute disease, anticipating needs and outreach allowed us to care for the most likely people to create cost in the plan, we created programs to help keep this population healthy and out of ERs and expensive treatments.

-Convenient over the phone medical support drastically reduced the need for in person visits – this 24/7 access to care eliminated most ER visits and unnecessary trips to doctors for simple things as well like prescription refills or reviewing lab work.
+Convenient over the phone medical support drastically reduced the need for in person visits – this 24/7 access to our Care Logistics Team eliminated most ER visits and unnecessary trips to doctors for simple things as well like prescription refills or reviewing lab work.